 The Best Smoked Salmon Deviled Eggs include absolutely everything you want in a bagel, cream cheese & lox, minus the bagel.
-These beauties are an explosion of flavor and are a perfect hors d’oeuvre or brunch dish.
+These beauties are a mouthful of flavor and are a perfect hors d'oeuvre or brunch dish.

 And why not make them beautiful and artful?
 This recipe is exactly that, and it also happens to result in the best Smoked Salmon Deviled Eggs ever!